iecse/OrderOfChaos_TechTatva2025/09. SacredPort/SacredPortal.md

 -Mahika

-A kingdom is represented as an undirected graph.
+The kingdom Eldoria is represented as an undirected graph.
 There are three special nodes:
 - 0 → The Sacred Portal (the exit).
 - 1 → Starting position of the Light Spirit.
 - 2 → Starting position of the Shadow Beast.